 Every major messaging app on iOS has a dedicated emoji button.
-Third party keyboard apps like Gboard even have emoji suggestions built-in.
+Third-party keyboard apps like Gboard even have emoji suggestions built-in (and modded Gboard can even send iPhone emojis on Android).
 When you’re used to these emoji features on your iPhone, continuing conversations on a Mac is sometimes a struggle.

 There are multiple ways you can match iOS’s emoji game on your Mac — and in some cases, even surpass it using text shortcuts.